inpho/inphobox/README.md

     or query string (more advanced; e.g., "index.html?id=3724").
 Use this ID to render any thinker dynamically (3345 is a good test).
-*   Create an `error` callback function for `jQuery.getJSON()` that displays a message when there is an API error.
+*   Create an `error` callback function for `jQuery.getJSON()` that displays a message when there is an API error or the entity is not found.
 *   Query the API by name using the list interface, then query the first result to render the information. https://inpho.cogs.indiana.edu/thinker.json?q=Plato
 *   Create a way to handle multiple results from the name API. (e.g., [/thinker.json?q=David](https://inpho.cogs.indiana.edu/thinker.json?q=David))